warnerm06/Help/javascript_flask.md

         var htmldata = {{ restultsList| tojson}};
     </script>

-    // a dive with an id for our plotly
+    // a div with an id for our plotly
     <div id="myDiv"></div>

     </body>